SentinelDataHub/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 The application needs to manage two flows:
 <ul type="square">
 <li>**the incoming flow**: during the products ingestion process, the DHuS SW picks up products (compressed or not) from a folder and move them into another folder.
-We will call those folders,  respectively, inbox and incoming.
+We will call those folders,  respectively, inbox and incoming.
 <li>**the outgoing flow** (how external users can search and download published data): this can happen using http (Tomcat) and, in particular cases, also ftp (service started by DHuS) on some dedicated service ports.

 </ul>